Book an Appointment / Get Expert Advice

 -Environmental toxins and how to keep you and your family safe

-With each session you get 90 minutes of learning that lasts a lifetime PLUS a 30-minute Pilates-style breathing and stretching bonus session.
+With each session you get 90 minutes of learning that lasts a lifetime PLUS a 30-minute Pilates-style breathing and stretching bonus session with our very own Dr. Darlene Buan-Basit, DC – Chiropractor and Therapeutic Pilates Instructor.

-You will receive a detox cookbook, a comprehensive detox manual, and more special recipes.
+You will also receive a detox cookbook, a comprehensive detox manual, and more special recipes.

 April 2nd, 2014